sparksis/MindFuel-Developer-Test/README.md

 * Each 'draw' will be from a mouse press to mouse release
   * Uses sketch.js library defaults.
   * moving outside the window also triggers the line segment end.
-  * moving over the toolbar/title tiggers line segment end
+  * moving over the toolbar/title triggers line segment end

 * There should be able to be at least 64 draw actions.
 How you handle drawing over this limit (if present) is up to you.
   * Manually verified, no noticeable performance deprecation.